patternfly/patternfly-react/packages/patternfly-4/react-charts/src/components/Sparkline/examples/sparkline.md

 ## Tips

 - For single data points or zero values, you may want to set the `domain` prop.
 See Victory's <a href="https://formidable.com/open-source/victory/docs/faq/#my-axis-labels-are-showing-very-small-numbers-how-do-i-fix-this" target="_blank">FAQ</a>
+- Use `ChartGroup` in place of `Chart` when an axis and labels are not desired
+- Themes are inherited, so a default theme may override `themeColor` for a child component
+- The `theme` and `themeColor` props should be applied at the most top level component

 ## Docs
 Currently, the generated documention below is not able to resolve type definitions from Victory imports.
 For the